slcs-jsc/mptrac/README.md

 ### Installation

-First, compile the GSL and netCDF library required by MPTRAC by running the build script:
+First, install the GSL and netCDF library required by MPTRAC.

+It is recommended to install the libraries provided along with MPTRAC by running the build script:

     cd mptrac/libs
     ./build.sh <nc2|nc4>

 Please select `nc2`, if you want to use meteorological data files in netCDF classic format, or select `nc4`, if you want to be able to use both, netCDF classic and netCDF-4.
 Compilation of the HDF5 and zlib libraries will be required for netCDF-4.

+If the installation of the libraries fails, you may try to install them via a software manager.
+For example, on Ubuntu Linux please use:

+    sudo apt-get update
+    sudo apt-get install gnuplot libgsl-dev libnetcdf-dev libhdf5-dev

 Next, change to the source directory and edit the Makefile according to your needs.

     cd mptrac/src
     emacs Makefile

 In particular, enable or disable the `NC4` flag, depending on whether you want to use netCDF classic or netCDF-4 data files.
-You may also want to edit the LIBDIR and INCDIR paths to point to the directories where the libraries are located on your system.
+You may also want to edit the `LIBDIR` and `INCDIR` paths to point to the directories where the libraries are located on your system.

-To make use of the MPI parallelization of MPTRAC, the MPI flag needs to be enabled in the Makefile.
+To make use of the MPI parallelization of MPTRAC, the `MPI` flag needs to be enabled in the Makefile.
 Further steps of the installation will require an MPI library to be installed or loaded as a module.
-To make use of the OpenACC parallelization, the GPU flag needs to be enabled.
-The PGI Compiler Suite will be required to compile the GPU code.
+To make use of the OpenACC parallelization, the `GPU` flag needs to be enabled.
+The NVIDIA HPC SDK will be required to compile the GPU code.
 The OpenMP parallelization of MPTRAC is always enabled.

+By default, the binaries will be linked statically, i.e., they can be copied and used on other machines.
+However, sometimes static compilations causes problems, in particular in combination with MPI and OpenACC, or when using netCDF and GSL libraries installed by a software manager.
+In this case, disable the `STATIC` flag in the Makefile and set the `LD_LIBRARY_PATH` to include the `mptrac/libs/build/lib` directory.

-Load any software modules that might also be needed on your target platform, and try to compile the code:
+Load any software modules that might be needed on your target platform, and try to compile the code:

     make [-j4]

 The argument `-j` is optional.
 It can be used to specify the number of parallel threads to speed up compilation.

-After compilation, the MPTRAC binaries are located in the mptrac/src/ directory.
+After compilation, the MPTRAC binaries are located in the `mptrac/src/` directory.

-By default, the binaries will be linked statically, i.e., they can be copied to and run on other machines.
-However, sometimes static compilations causes problems, in particular in combination with MPI and OpenACC.
-In this case, disable static compilation in the Makefile.
-To run dynamically linked binaries, the LD_LIBRARY_PATH needs to be set to include the `mptrac/libs/build/lib directory`.

-By default we apply rather strict compiler warnings to catch problems.
-Also, all warning messages will be turned into errors and no binaries will be produced.
-This behavior is enforced by the flag `-Werror`.
-It should not be removed from the CFLAGS in the Makefile, unless you know what you are doing.

 ### Run the example